The Black Gestapo

-The Black Gestapo (also released as Ghetto Warriors) is a 1975 American crime film about a vigilante named General Ahmed, who starts an inner-city "People's Army" to protect the black citizens of Watts.
+The Black Gestapo (Also Release in Some countries as (Ghetto Warriors) And (Black Enforcers) And (Black Vengeance) is a 1975 American independent blaxploitation crime film about a vigilante named General Ahmed, who starts an inner-city "People's Army" to protect the black citizens of Watts.
 However, when the Army succeeds in chasing the mob out of town, Ahmed is replaced by his colleague Colonel Kojah, who reforms the movement into a National Socialist criminal organization in order to have complete control over the town.

 It was written and directed by Lee Frost, and stars Rod Perry, Charles P. Robinson, Phil Hoover, Ed Cross and features a cameo from Russ Meyer regular Uschi Digard.
-It depicts African-American men dressed as Nazis and contains many scenes of violence (including a castration scene) and soft-core nudity.
+It depicts African-American men dressed as Nazis and contains many scenes of violence (including genital mutilation) and soft-core nudity.